the-teachingRSE-project/competencies/summarised_competencies.md

 Most RSE roles inhabit the space between these two extremes.
 Therefore, providing a straightforward, comprehensive definition of what an RSE does and what experience, skills and competencies are required to become one is challenging.
-In this community paper we define the broad notion of what an RSE is, explore the different types of work they undertake, and define a list of foundational competencies as well as values that outline the general profile of an RSE.
+In this community paper (a summary of a more extensive publication) we define the broad notion of what an RSE is, explore the different types of work they undertake, and define a list of foundational competencies as well as values that outline the general profile of an RSE.
-Further research and training can build upon this foundation of skills and focus on various aspects in greater detail.
-We expect that graduates and practitioners will have a larger and more diverse set of skills than outlined here.
+Further research and training can build upon this foundation of skills and focus on various aspects in greater detail, and ee expect that graduates and practitioners will have a larger and more diverse set of skills than outlined here.
 "
 ---